RavenAlexander/Capstone-ECommerce-Project/README.md

 I used Vite to create the React environment.
 To use Vite you must run the command:
 `$ npm create vite@latest`

-and then `$ npm run dev` in your chosen directory.
+and then `$ npm run dev` in your chosen directory. (frontend/e-commerce or admin/admin)

+To see the database images onscreen you'll need to make sure you have the backend server running at the same time as Vite.
+To do that run `$ node server.js` from the backend folder in a separate terminal.

 ## Challenges Addressed